-1. Complete Candidacy Requirements (see section IIIA.
-2a).

-- 2. The student must be in residency for at least one calendar year at the University of Puerto Rico, Medical Sciences Campus.
-Residency is defined as full-time commitment (at least 40 hours per week) to the research component of the graduate studies. - 3.
-A satisfactory completion of the master thesis requirements (6 credits) (see section II to VII).
-Including the completion of the Division Responsible Conduct in Research Compliance Program.
+- 1. Complete Candidacy Requirements (see section 3A.
+B.1). - 2.
+The student must be in residency for at least one calendar year at the University of Puerto Rico, Medical Sciences Campus.
+Residency is defined as full-time commitment (at least 37.5 hours per week) to the research component of the graduate studies. - 3.
+A satisfactory completion of the master thesis requirements (6 credits) (see section 2 to 7).
+Including the completion of the Responsible Conduct in Research Compliance Program of the Biomedical Sciences Division or take the ethics in research courses of the Biomedical Sciences.